dry eye dx and tx

 BY WILLIAM TOWNSEND, OD, FAAO

-For references, please visit www.clspectrum.com/references.asp and click on document #158.
+To obtain references for this article, please visit http://www.clspectrum.com/references.asp and click on document #170.

 Dr. Townsend practices in Canyon, Texas and is an adjunct faculty member at UHCO.
 E-mail him at email@example.com.